How To Remove Pesticides From Leafy Vegetables

 Removing Pesticides From Leafy Vegetables: 3 Methods

-Removing pesticides from leafy greens is challenging because they cannot be vigorously scrubbed or peeled like other produce.
+Removing pesticides from leafy greens is challenging because they cannot be vigorously scrubbed or peeled as other produce can.

 Yet, as you’ve just learned, proper cleaning to reduce pesticide exposure is essential.